-- A. 3rd Mirror-This adjustable-angle mirror transfers the laser from the 2nd mirror to the focus lens. - B. Focus Lens-This 18mm lens directs and focuses the laser beam to its point of contact with the engraving material. - C. Red Dot Pointer-This device helps you see the exact position of the invisible engraving laser. - D. Laser-The engraving laser itself is invisible but highly dangerous.
-Avoid any direct exposure to your skin or eyes. - E. Air Assist-This device blows pressurized air to kill sparks and blow away gas and debris as you engrave. - F. X-Axis Rail-This rail moves along the Y axis, with its movement controlled by limit switches. - G. Workbed-Use the provided acrylic tool to get the perfect focus for any thickness of material.
+- A. X-Axis Rail-This rail moves along the Y axis, with its movement controlled by limit switches. - B. 3rd Mirror-This adjustable-angle mirror transfers the laser from the 2nd mirror to the focus lens. - C. Air Assist-This device blows pressurized air to kill sparks and blow away gas and debris as you engrave. - D. Red Dot Pointer-This device helps you see the exact position of the invisible engraving laser. - E. Focus Lens-This 18mm lens directs and focuses the laser beam to its point of contact with the engraving material. - F. Laser-The engraving laser itself is invisible but highly dangerous.
+Avoid any direct exposure to your skin or eyes. - G. Workbed-Use the provided acrylic tool to get the perfect focus for any thickness of material.